-In this article, we'll uncover everything you need to know about the shelf life of dried herbs, how to store them like a pro, and when it's actually time to say goodbye.
-Whether you're a weekend cook or a culinary connoisseur, these spice hacks will save your dishes from flavor oblivion.
+In this article, we'll uncover everything you need to know about the shelf life of dried herbs, how to store them properly, and when it's time to replace them.
+Whether you're a weekend cook or a culinary professional, these evidence-based tips will help you maximize flavor and safety in your kitchen.

 Table of Contents